 Foot Contusions are very common injuries that people (especially children) may encounter.
+Have you ever heard of a foot contusion?
 Let’s look at this scary-sounding foot injury (that actually isn’t as bad as it sounds!).

 What is a Foot Contusion?

 A foot contusion is basically just a bruise on the foot or ankle.
 A contusion develops when the small blood vessels in your foot or ankle break open due to the force of an impact, leaking blood into the surrounding areas.
 Contusions are often the result of being hit by a blunt object, like a ball or bat.
 These types of injuries are frequent in sports activities for adults and children.

 Symptoms of a foot contusion include:

 - Red, black and blue coloring, may change to green or yellow

 - Tenderness to touch, more painful with movement

 - Swelling or a lump near the bruise

 It is important to note that some of these symptoms may not show up until several hours after the initial injury.